- District Division Mediation Forms

 About PDF Forms

 PDF Forms: New Hampshire court forms are being presented on the Internet in Adobe's Portable Document Format (PDF).
-We are currently using version 7.0 of Adobe Acrobat to create these forms and are saving to Adobe Reader level 6, (please note: only Adobe Acrobat 6 or higher can save changes to forms).
-The Adobe format has been chosen because of its near universal adoption for providing electronic copies of forms where the content and presentation of the document requires consistency.
+We are currently using Adobe Acrobat 11 Professional to create these forms and are saving to level Adobe Reader X. The Adobe format has been chosen because of its near universal adoption for providing electronic copies of forms where the content and presentation of the document requires consistency.
 That consistency is not reliably provided using standard web forms.
 A free viewer is available from Adobe, so this format imposes little financial burden on the user.
 It is located at http://www.adobe.com

 Forms not available in Word: We have chosen not to provide forms in any word processing format because the ability to "lockdown" the form into a standard look and feel is limited at best.
 The selection of which word processing solution to use to fill out the form can cause inconsistencies.
 Even the selection of which printer to use to print the form can lead to results that are inconsistent and impractical to process.
 Users of completed forms (court staff, judges, parties, etc.) expect to see specific content in consistent locations on the form.
 When that content shifts as a result of printer and word processor anomalies, then the value of standardized forms is diminished.